 Increased risk of genetic illnesses or a predisposition to certain injuries puts pets at higher risk which leads to a higher premium.

 Data shows that more claims are received for male pets than female pets so their pricing factors differ.
 Females are considered “lower risk” and are priced accordingly.

 Pet insurance plans are priced with a pet’s age in mind, and most companies increase the cost of the plan as the pet ages.
 Older pets are more likely to get sick or injured, so the cost of their pet insurance plan reflects that increased risk.

 Bonus Tip: Find a pet insurance plan that won’t decrease your pet’s coverage as they age, like Embrace.

 Veterinary care is costlier in major metropolitan areas than in suburban or rural regions.
-Not only are you likely to find more advanced care in big cities in the form of alternative care clinics and medical centers, but the vets make a little more due the cost of living being generally higher in major cities.
+Not only are you likely to find more advanced care in big cities in the form of complementary treatment* clinics and medical centers, but the vets make a little more due the cost of living being generally higher in major cities.